martin-p-bauer/2018_JWP/Part1.md

   ## Add Appendix section - with technical details for developers?
   an annexe/appendix section with all technical details would satisfy the developers? and the other audience won't be lost within the document

+  Part 2 is now referencing a set of concrete tools for ontologies.

   ## Derive recommendations for semantic interoperability - "Lessons Learned, Recommendations and Best Practices"
   we can add one section "Lessons Learned, Recommendations and Best Practices" at the end of the document
   - focus on semantic models (e.g., ontologies)